estibenjack/hs-sales-performance-data-analysis/README.md

 1. **Expand GTK 500 into Central and East regions** — given its high deal value, even a modest number of deals in other regions to start off could significantly lift overall revenue.
 2. **Share Reed Clapper's approach with the team** — with a win rate 17 points above average, there's a clear opportunity to understand what's working and apply it more broadly.
-3. **Investigate the Aug–Sep pipeline gap** — the revenue dip appears to be a volume issue, suggesting a gap in prospecting activity earlier in the year.
-Worth reviewing the engagement cycle and timing.
+3. **Smooth the quarterly revenue cycle** — revenue peaks sharply at quarter-end (Mar, Jun, Sep) and drops the following month, suggesting the team is pushing hard to close at quarter-end rather than maintaining consistent pipeline activity throughout.
+Introducing mid-quarter pipeline reviews and earlier engagement with prospects could reduce this volatility and create more predictable revenue."
 4. **Review MG Special's positioning** — at £35 average deal size, it's unclear whether this product is generating meaningful value relative to the sales effort required to close it.

 ---